UBC-MDS/heart_disease_predictor/README.md

 $ python model.py
 ```

-**To re-generate the html report**, run the following command in your terminal after changing directory to the `doc` folder:
+**To re-generate the html report**, run the following command in your terminal after changing directory to the `doc` directory:

 ```
-$ jupyter-book build . --builder singlehtml
+$ jupyter-book build . --builder pdfhtml
 ```

-A new folder called `_build` will be created in the `doc` directory, and inside it you will find the `singlehtml` directory.
-Open the `index.html`file  it in your browser to view the report.
+A new directory called `_build` will be created in the `doc` directory, and the generated html report will be available in the `_build/pdf` directory.

-For your convenience, we have also included the latest version of the [report](results/singlehtml/index.html) in the `results` directory.
-The report will also be hosted on github pages.
+For your convenience, we have also included the latest version of the [report](book.pdf) in the root directory.

 ### License
 Artifacts in this repository are [licensed](LICENSE) under the Attribution-NonCommercial-NoDerivatives 4.0 International, also known as CC BY-NC-ND 4.0.